Your future

 Our start-up community

-We also have a very strong start-up community which is supported by the School’s Informatics Ventures Team.
-Informatics Ventures are based within the School and are dedicated to helping students, researchers and others develop their business ideas and bring them to the market.
-Some of our graduates have started multi-million pound businesses with help and advice from the School and from institutions such as Scottish Enterprise.
+We have a very strong School start-up community which is supported by our Business Development Team team.
+Some of our graduates have started multi-million-pound businesses with help and advice from the School and from institutions such as Scottish Enterprise.

 We also have close links to a great number of employers who regularly present to our students about vacancies and openings.
 Some of these companies also offer prizes and scholarships, see: